 It is expected that Rustenburg Local Municipality will grow at an average annual rate of 3.04% from 2016 to 2021.
-The average annual growth rate in the GDP of Bojanala Platinum District Municipality and North-West Province is expected to be 2.62% and 2.10% respectively.
-South Africa is forecasted to grow at an average annual growth rate of 1.61%, which is lower than that of the Rustenburg Local Municipality.
+The average annual growth rate for the Bojanala Platinum District Municipality and North-West Province for this period is expected to be 2.62% and 2.10% respectively.
+For South Africa it is forecasted to grow at an average annual growth rate of 1.61%, which is lower than that of the Rustenburg Local Municipality.